DRUMS Theory · Astrophysical Transients · April 2026

 3. Energy Release

-The total energy emitted in a GRB:
+The total energy emitted in a GRB scales with the core volume and superfluid density:

-\[ E_{GRB} \sim \int_{V_{core}} \rho c_s^2 dV \]
+\[ E_{\text{GRB}} \sim \int_{V_{\text{core}}} \rho \, c_s^2 \, dV \]

-For typical stellar core densities and volumes, this matches observed energies \(10^{51}–10^{54}\) ergs.
+For typical stellar core densities and volumes, this matches the observed energies of \(10^{51} - 10^{54}\) erg.

 4. Collimation Mechanism

-\[ \mathbf{v}_{jet} = \frac{\hbar}{m} \nabla \theta_{aligned} \]
+\[ \mathbf{v}_{\text{jet}} = \frac{\hbar}{m} \nabla \theta_{\text{aligned}} \]

 5. Timescale Determination

-Burst duration arises from phase relaxation:
+Burst duration arises from the phase relaxation time:

-\[ \tau_{GRB} \sim L_{core}/c_s \]
+\[ \tau_{\text{GRB}} \sim \frac{L_{\text{core}}}{c_s} \]

 6. Spectrum Formation